pmeeny/CI-MS4-LoveRugby/README.md

 # Project Overview
 - This project is a website is for submission as milestone project 4 as part of the Code Institute - Diploma in Software Development (Full stack) course.
-- The website is deployed using Heroku pages at the following url: [Love Rugby](https://ci-ms4-loverugby.herokuapp.com/)
 - The repository on GitHub that contains the website source code and assets is available at the following url: [Code Repository](https://github.com/pmeeny/CI-MS4-LoveRugby)
 - The website was built with a responsive look and feel for desktop, tablet and mobile devices